svn2github/dotnetzip/Readme.txt

 files, it can be found at
 http://www.sharpdevelop.net/OpenSource/SharpZipLib/Default.aspx

-This example library is not based on SharpZipLib.
+This library is not based on SharpZipLib.

-I think there is a Zip library as part of the Mono project.
+I think there may be a Zip library shipped as part of the Mono project.
 This library is also not based on that.

 Now that the Java class library is open source, there is at least one open-source Java implementation for zip.
 This implementation is not